QUESTIONS AND ANSWERS

 WHY DOES LENT LAST FORTY DAYS?

-based on the ancient church custom of requiring catechumens to undergo a
+on the ancient church custom of requiring catechumens to undergo a forty-day

-forty-day period of doctrinal instruction and fasting before being baptized on
+period of doctrinal instruction and fasting before being baptized on the evening

 prior to achieving a goal or new beginning.